fourthfruit/fixes/index.md

 ### Support or Contact

 Having trouble with our fixes?
-Contact the team at any time at support@fourthfruit.com or contact the dev team at dev@fourthfruit.com and we will reply within 1 day on a normal schedule.
+Contact us any time at support@fourthfruit.com or contact the dev team at dev@fourthfruit.com and we will reply within 1 day on a normal schedule.